top of page

 As an environmentally conscience photographer, I think it's super important to only use props that aren't gonna be disrespectful for the space we're in or to the environment!
 The items that I won't allow at my shoots are listed below.

-• Smoke bombs: These aren't great to photograph anyways, but the smoke they create just ain't it.
+• Smoke bombs: These aren't great to photograph anyways, and the smoke they create just ain't it.

-• Balloons: Balloons will stay on the earth for hundreds of years will often end up in the ocean - big no!
+• Balloons: Balloons will stay on the earth for hundreds of years, and will often end up in the ocean!

-• Non-biodegradable glitter: Same as above, it's too long lasting!
-If you find a biodegradable glitter that's totally fine though!
+• Non-biodegradable glitter: Same as above, it's too long-lasting!
+If you find biodegradable glitter, that's totally fine though!

 Some awesome alternatives to some of these could be throwing flower petals or blowing bubbles!